fadhilimamk/fadhilimamk.github.io/blog-src/_posts/2023-06-21-fast-paxos.md

 [^1]: In replicated state machine (RSM), the learner is reponsible to execute the chosen value which commonly is RSM command (e.g `SET X 10`, `ADD X 13`, etc).

-Additionally, in Fast-Paxos, other than the proposer, the client can directly propose values! this is the key reason why Fast-Paxos can eliminate one one-way-delay.
+Additionally, in Fast-Paxos, other than the proposer, the client can directly propose values! this is the key reason why Fast-Paxos can eliminate one one-way delay.
 However, to ensure safety [^2], the quorum requirement need to be adjusted to accommodate this direct proposal from the client; we'll discuss this later.

 [^2]: Safety: at most one value is chosen.
 Another way of saying safety: when a value $v$ is chosen in round $i$, then any round $j>i$ always propose the same value $v$.